CharaD7/biodata-python/README.md

 ## Running the application

 -  Build the docker file by running the `docker build .` command in the root directory.
 This will build and install all necessary dependencies needed to run the app in the docker image.
-- Run `docker-compose exec python python manage.py makemigrations` after successfully configuring your server
+- Run `docker-compose exec app python manage.py makemigrations` after successfully configuring your server
-- Next, run `docker-compose exec python python manage.py migrate` to apply changes
+- Next, run `docker-compose exec app python manage.py migrate` to apply changes
 - Create django-superuser by running the command `docker-compose run app sh -c "python manage.py createsuperuser"`.
 Follow the triggers to create a superuser.
 Kindly desist from using admin as username for admin user.
 - Run `docker-compose up` to start the runserver in docker container.
+- Open a new console tab and run `docker-compose run app sh -c "python manage.py runserver"`
-- Open up a browser and type in the address bar _`127.0.0.1:8000`_ to view the homepage.
+- Fire up a browser and type in the address bar _`127.0.0.1:8000`_ to view the homepage.

 ***